-We've sent you this notice because our records indicate you may be eligible for the Earned Income Credit (EIC), but didn't claim it on your tax return.
+We've sent you this notice because you may be eligible for the Earned Income Credit (EIC), but didn't claim it on your tax return.

 What you need to do